writethedocs/www/docs/conf/eu/2015/schedule.md

 If you're still in town after the conference, join us for a closing meetup to unwind and wrap up the conference.
 The meetup is hosted by our friends from [Elastic][elastic].

-We will meet at [BOAT NAME TBD](googlemaps) at 7:30 PM for drinks, chats, and a great view of the river!

 [elastic]: http://elastic.co/